-The monitoring of all incidents of bullying will be reviewed by the heads of Schools by examining the bullying log to determine the number of incidences of bullying that have occurred in the year, to evaluate the effectiveness of interventions and this policy in general.
+The monitoring of all incidents of bullying will be reviewed by the Head Teacher/Rector of Schools by examining the bullying log to determine the number of incidences of bullying that have occurred in the year, to evaluate the effectiveness of interventions and this policy in general.
 The Schools will review this policy annually.